 Montessori believed that children were often expected to succeed in environments that did not fully consider their development.
 She also believed that encouraging them to participate as fully as possible in everyday family life was the easiest and most natural way to help them develop important skills.

-Incorporating the Montessori method at home therefore means allowing your child to play an active role in their education.
+Incorporating Montessori at home therefore means allowing your child to play an active role in their education.
 They should be allowed to experiment, dream, manipulate, and learn through trial and error.

-The good news is that it is possible to use resources that you already have to incorporate the Montessori method at home.
+The good news is that it is possible to use resources that you already have to incorporate the Montessori method in your home.

 Here are five easy ways to get started.

-How to get started with the Montessori method at home
+How to get started with Montessori at home